-The function $cov(t_1, t_2)$ computes the covariance matrix using data between times $t_1$ and $t_2$ .
+The function $cov(t_1, t_2)$ computes the sample covariance matrix using data between times $t_1$ and $t_2$ .
 If a third argument d to the function cov is given, the days d are removed from the computation of the covariance matrix.
 The Remove algorithm works as follows:

-- 1) The contamination factor $K_i$ for each day is initialized to zero. - 2) The predictions are done every v days - 3) Select those days within the modeling window with a contamination factor $K_j > K{limit}$ . - 4) Compute a new prediction $\hat{C}(t)$ where all these points have been removed. - 5) The "correct answer" is chosen as the sample covariance v days ahead. - 6) The naive predictor $\hat{C}0(t)$ is computed as the sample covariance w days back.
+- 1. The contamination factor $K_i$ for each day is initialized to zero. - 2.
+The predictions are done every v days. - 3.
+Select those days within the modeling window with a contamination factor $K_j > K{limit}$ . - 4.
+Compute a new prediction $\hat{C}(t)$ where all these points have been removed. - 5.
+The "correct answer" is chosen as the sample covariance v days ahead.

-7) The prediction error $e_0$ is defined as the squared 2-norm of the differences between the prediction and the correct answer.

-8) w additional predictions are made to update the contamination factors.

-9) $\hat{C}i(t)$ is the sample covariance with data between t-w and t-1 with day j removed

-10) The errors for each j is defined as the squared 2-norm of the differences between the prediction and the correct answer.

-11) Update the contamination factor $K_j$ for the prediction $\hat{C}j(t)$ .

-12) Repeat w times, thus removing every day in the modeling window in sequence.

-13) Repeat for all days, with a w days step.
+&lt;sup>1The sample covariance is of course not equal to the true covariance but it is a relevant entity since we are aiming at beating a prediction of the sample covariance.

+- 6. The naive predictor $\hat{C}0(t)$ is computed as the sample covariance w days back. - 7.
+The prediction error $e_0$ is defined as the squared 2-norm of the difference between the prediction and the correct answer. - 8. w additional predictions are made to update the contamination factors. - 9. $C_j(t)$ is the sample covariance with data between t w and t 1 with day j removed. - 10.
+The errors for each j is defined as the squared 2-norm of the difference between the prediction and the correct answer. - 11.
+Update the contamination factor $K_j$ for the prediction $\hat{C}j(t)$ . - 12.
+Repeat w times, thus removing every day in the modeling window in sequence. - 13.
+Repeat for all days, with a v days step.